Skip to content

 defaults read com.chasesims.Loom

 Loom's release script is bin/release.sh.
-Run from the repo root:
+Run from the repo root on the main branch:

 bin/release.sh